Zeindelf/vtex-utils/README.md

 # VtexUtils.js

-A collection of utilities methods for Vtex stores
+A collection of utilities methods for Vtex stores.

 ## Table of contents